ibm-cloud-docs/pattern-pvs-ibmi-resiliency/reference-architecture-pvs-ibmi-resiliency.md

 | Security           | Ensure data encryption at rest and in transit for the storage layer.
 Protect the boundaries of the application against denial-of-service and application-layer attacks.                                                                                                                           |
 | Resiliency         | Provide local OS level high availability between two AIX LPARs.
 Provide backups for data retention for AIX workloads.
 Recovery Time Objective (RTO) and Recovery Point Objective(/RPO) = 1 hours/1 hours.
 99.99% Infrastructure Availability                                                     |
 | Service Management | Monitor the usage and performance of the resiliency components                                                                                                                                                                                                                                    |
-{: caption="Table 1.
-Resiliency for PowerVS requirements" caption-side="bottom"}
+{: caption="Resiliency for PowerVS requirements" caption-side="bottom"}